HTLife/palm-guard/README.md

 # palm-guard

-**MacBook-style palm rejection for Linux laptops whose touchpad reports no pressure or contact size** (e.g. Lenovo Legion 5 / Synaptics `SYNA2BA6`).
+**Palm rejection for Linux laptops whose touchpad reports no pressure or contact size** (e.g. Lenovo Legion 5 / Synaptics `SYNA2BA6`).

 If you mis-click while typing because your palm brushes the trackpad, this fixes